At Goodwood we consider ourselves really lucky to have the students and families that we do - they are our school.

 What will my child see during their visits?

-How will the home and school work together once my child starts? (transition to school goes beyond the visits before a child turns 5).
+How will home and school work together once my child starts? (transition to school goes beyond the visits before a child turns 5).

 The Cambridge Community is very fortunate to have many great early childhood centres and experiences for our upcoming 5 year olds.
-This means most of the five year olds entering our school are confident, sociable and curious - ready to make the step into the school setting.
+This means most of the five year olds entering our school are confident, connected and curious - ready to make the step into the school setting.

-Students starting school at Goodwood:
+Explorers starting school at Goodwood:

 - are sociable (take turns and share, show kindness and caring),